Aisha Thalia Flaunts Amazing Curves In Tiny Blue Bikini

-Caribbean beauty Aisha Thalia likely dropped thousands of jaws on Sunday, September 20, when she shared a smoking-hot new image of herself with her 551,800 Instagram followers.
+Caribbean beauty Aisha Thalia shared a smoking-hot new image of herself with her 551,800 Instagram followers on Sunday, September 20.

-The 27-year-old internet sensation posed in front of a mirror in her bedroom and photographed herself with her cellphone.
+The 27-year-old internet sensation posed in front of a mirror in her bedroom and snapped a selfie with her cellphone.
 A bed and nightstand were visible behind her.
 She popped one hip out, pouted, and directed her gaze toward her phone’s screen, exuding a sultry vibe.
-She also held up a plastic container of food with her right hand.
+She also held up a plastic container of food in her right hand.

 Her long, highlighted auburn hair was in natural-looking curls that cascaded down her back and over her shoulders.
 Her nails also looked to be perfectly manicured, complete with a light pink polish.